-\Table 19 includes data for a peer group of similar trusts: Birmingham and Solihull Mental Health NHS Foundation Trust; Cheshire and Wirral Partnership NHS Foundation Trust; Lancashire Care NHS Foundation Trust; North East Essex Mental Health NHS Trust; Oxford Health NHS Foundation Trust; South London and Maudsley NHS Foundation Trust; Sussex Partnership NHS Foundation Trust; and Tees, Esk and Wear Valleys NHS Foundation Trust
+\Table 20 includes data for a peer group of similar trusts: Birmingham and Solihull Mental Health NHS Foundation Trust; Cheshire and Wirral Partnership NHS Foundation Trust; Lancashire Care NHS Foundation Trust; North East Essex Mental Health NHS Trust; Oxford Health NHS Foundation Trust; South London and Maudsley NHS Foundation Trust; Sussex Partnership NHS Foundation Trust; and Tees, Esk and Wear Valleys NHS Foundation Trust

-Learning from Deaths
+Learning from deaths

-The Serious Incident Framework (2015) forms the basis for the Trusts Incident Policy which guides/informs the organisation about reporting, investigating and learning from incidents including deaths.
+The Serious Incident Framework (2015) forms the basis for the Trust's Incident Policy which guides/informs the organisation about reporting, investigating and learning from incidents including deaths.
 The Learning from Deaths policy approved by the organisation in September 2017 supports and enhances this learning and investigation process.
+We report all deaths of people with learning disabilities who are service users to the Learning Disabilities Mortality Review (LeDeR) Programme for further investigation, from which we have received no feedback to date.